Performador/Pickery/README.md

 | timeStateChanged | number | This is the number of seconds passed since Jan 1.
 1970 at UTC0 |

+## Exporting

+Check out `Python/Export.py` for a script that you can use to download all your assets using boto.

 # Future

 - More platforms (Android, Web)